cunnie/writings/i_am_become_forever.md

 "I've told you everything of significance.
-Like I said earlier, I get the feeling they're not telling me everything they know about the project — they have a strong sense of urgency, but it's at complete odds with the type of work we're doing."
+Like I said earlier, I get the feeling they're not telling me everything they know about the project — they have a strong sense of urgency, but it's completely at odds with the type of work we're doing."

 "You said there was a brain wave anomaly you were seeing — is it still there?"